 Utilizing the technology, quick wins can be sought by automating the existing classification process.
 Automation speeds up customer service work and the accumulated time savings can be easily calculated as monetary value.
 At this point, it’s a good idea to stop and ask three questions; which businesses utilize classification information, in what roles is this information needed, and why?

-So, does automating the current call categorization process provide significant value and competitive advantage to the business?
+So, does automating the current call categorisation process provide significant value and competitive advantage to the business?

 In best cases, our customers have been able to significantly reduce call volumes and this change has been permanent.